Quality lawyers for Leasehold Conveyancing in Hayes

 • Service charge per centages that don't add up correctly leaving a shortfall

-You could encounter a problem when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
-National Westminster Bank, Bank of Scotland, and Barclays Direct all have express requirements when it comes to what is expected in a lease.
-If a mortgage lender believes that the lease is problematic they may refuse to provide security, obliging the buyer to pull out.
+You may have a problem when selling your property if you have a defective lease primarily because it impacts on the ability to obtain a mortgage on the property.
+Accord Mortgages Ltd, Norwich and Peterborough Building Society, and Nottingham Building Society all have express requirements when it comes to what is expected in a lease.
+Where a lender has been advised by their lawyers that the lease is defective they may refuse to provide security, obliging the purchaser to withdraw.